 Another characteristic element of the ESOL program is the personalized approach and unique relationships established between students from multi-cultural backgrounds and languages and the instructors.
-Group activities that stress verbal communication skills are interspersed with individual educational plans for each student based on needs and goals.
+Group activities that stress verbal communication skills are interspersed with individual plans of instruction for each student based on needs and goals.